GabeUrena/First_Responders_Website/README.md

 To start I will pull the work from Python_Website.

 First responders include
-Paramedics, police officer/departments, and Firefighters
+Paramedics, police officers/departments, and Firefighters

+Taking a short break from uploading to this repository, Working on a separate repository Grade_Analysis_Website